 - Specific courses in ceramics, polymers, composites, and electronic materials

 Our Foundry Education Foundation (FEF) Program helps ensure great talent enters the profession and offers students—starting as soon as their freshmen year—annual, renewable scholarships and industry connections.
 More than 50% of students in this program receive scholarships ranging from $500-$2,000 each year.
+Over 200 of our students have been awarded these scholarships since UWM was named a FEF school in 1996.

 Graduates have consistently and readily found jobs with companies including General Motors, Tesla, Kohler, Signicast, and Waupaca Foundry.